 How Much Should You Pay a Social Media Influencer?

 There’s a lot to think about before spending your marketing budget at work.
 Between research and surveys, Facebook ads and video advertising, you have a lot of options.
-One way to see a good ROI in marketing is through social media influencer marketing.
+One way to see a good ROI in marketing costs is through social media influencer marketing.

 But how exactly do Influencers work?
 What tasks and promotional work can they do for your company?

-When working with influencers, it’s about your goals.
+When working with social influencers, it’s about your goals.
 For now, we’ll stick to two main ways our clients win with influencer marketing, and talk about how an influencer can help you achieve big results in 1) Brand awareness and 2) Growing your followers.

 Goal 1 - Increasing Brand Awareness